IcaroBichir/infocrazy/_posts/posts/2015-06-27-pull-request-validation-between-jenkins-and-bitbucket.markdown

 ------

-Go to my <a href="https://github.com/IcaroBichir/jenkins_bitbucket_pullrequest"> Github</a> page and fork the master version of shell script.
+Go to my <a href="https://github.com/IcaroBichir/jenkins_bitbucket_pullrequest" target="_blank"> Github</a> page and fork the master version of shell script.

 > Your comments on bitbucker will be just like this: